 Deposit Accounts:

 - WalletHub expects little, if any, change in the APYs available from most deposit accounts following the Fed’s next rate hike.
-Online savings accounts are the exception, as WalletHub projects an 11-basis point increase in the average APY following the Fed's February rate hike.
+Online savings accounts are the exception, as WalletHub projects a 16.1-basis point increase in the average APY following the Fed's September rate hike.

 Ask The Experts: Fed Forecasting